AhmadQasim/spade-brats/README.md

 ## Options

 This code repo contains many options.
 Some options belong to only one specific model, and some options have different default values depending on other options.
 To address this, the `BaseOption` class dynamically loads and sets options depending on what model, network, and datasets are used.
 This is done by calling the static method `modify_commandline_options` of various classes.
 It takes in the`parser` of `argparse` package and modifies the list of options.
 For example, since COCO-stuff dataset contains a special label "unknown", when COCO-stuff dataset is used, it sets `--contain_dontcare_label` automatically at `data/coco_dataset.py`.
 You can take a look at `def gather_options()` of `options/base_options.py`, or `models/network/__init__.py` to get a sense of how this works.
+For usage with BRATS dataset, provide the following options:

+- `--dataset_mode` set to `brats`
+- `--label_dir` : path to the directory that contains label images
+- `--image_dir_t1ce` : path to the directory that contains t1ce modality
+- `--image_dir_t1` : path to the directory that contains t1 modality
+- `--image_dir_t2` : path to the directory that contains t2 modality

 ## VAE-Style Training with an Encoder For Style Control and Multi-Modal Outputs